 - 1 teaspoons salt

-- 1 cup of butter, cut into 16 tablespoon sized pieces
+- 1 cup of unsalted butter, cut into 16 tablespoon sized pieces

 How to Make Homemade Pie Crust

-In a large bowl whisk together the flour, sugar and salt.
+In a large bowl combine flour, sugar, and salt.
+Use a whisk and mix together the flour, sugar, and salt.

-With the pastry cutter work the butter and flour mixture together until it looks like small pebbles.
+With the pastry cutter (or your hands) work the butter and flour mixture together until it looks like small peas.

-Divide the dough into two equal balls and press flat onto plastic wrap.
+Divide the pie crust dough into two equal parts.
+Roll each piece into a ball of dough and press flat onto plastic wrap and wrap well.

 Looking for more dessert recipes?
 Check these out!